k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 ## Environment Owners

 - Admin users can add or remove one or several environment owner users or user groups (Fabric roles) to/from an environment.
 An environment owner user or group can be added to several environments.
-- Adding a user group to the environment enables the users that belong to the group to be the owners of the environment.
+- Adding a user group to an environment enables the users that belong to the group to be the owners of the environment.
 - An environment owner user or group can be attached to an environment with tester permissions.
 For example, a user is attached to ENV1 as the environment owner and is attached to ENV2 as a tester.
 - The environment owner can edit an environment except for adding or removing environment owner users.
 Only Admin users can add or remove environment owners.
 - The environment owner can create and execute TDM tasks on their environment without limitations, unlike tester users who can define a task on an environment based on their permissions.